ArshanAlam/experimental/education/README.md

   - Bill Gates and other industry leaders set aside extended, modulelong reading periods so that they can hold many and varied ideas in mind during one time.
 This helps generate their own innovative thinking by allowing fresh-in-mind, not-yet-forgotten ideas to network among themselves.
 - Chunking isn't all you need to develop creative flexibility in your learning-but it's an important component.
 - Basically, what people do to enhance their knowledge and gain expertise is to gradually build the number of chunks in their mind-valuable bits of information that they can piece together in new and creative ways.
+- The best chunks are ones that are so well-ingrained that you don’t have to consciously think about connecting the neural pattern together.
+That, actually, is the point of making complex ideas, movements or reactions into a single chunk.
 </details>